epfl-ada/ada-2024-project-spaghettisolution/README.md

 - Separate movies produced in the USA from those produced in other countries due to the former's dominance in the dataset.
 - Plot the distribution of each data field (e.g., genres, revenue, runtime) over time.

+**Semantic Analysis**
+- Identify key words associated to each main historical event and plot their evolution over time.
+- Use statistical tests to verify the trends identified.

 **Linguistic Analysis of Summaries**

 - Use of CoreNLP to extract the adjectives and verbs linked to the different characters of each films.
 - The sentiment of each sentence with a character will be analyzed to help the differentiation.
 - Use clustering on the different words extracted this way to determine different kind of personas.
-%- Utilize CoreNLP to extract occurrences of characters and analyze their attributes, such as personas, names, and nationalities.
-- Visualize these characteristics over time to identify trends.
+- Visualize the distribution of the personas in each cluster over time and in certain genres
-- Further refine the linguistic methodology to ensure robust analysis of narrative elements.

-### Answering Research Questions

-**Linking Trends to Historical Events**

-- Identify statistically significant changes in data fields over time and relate them to historical and social events.

-**Analyzing Shifts in Narrative and Character Representation**

-- Observe shifts in plot themes, character archetypes, and casting trends to determine their alignment with societal movements and global events.

-### Final Steps

-**Data Integration**

-- Merge the movie data, actor data, and CoreNLP linguistic analysis into a unified dataset for comprehensive examination.

-**Result Presentation**

-- Generate plots and statistical summaries to represent findings and provide clear answers to the research questions.

 ## Team Organization \& Milestones

 Nico Valsangiacomo: Writing the story, creation of the web page

-Ismaël Gomes Almada Guillemin: Processing and analysis of movies and actors data
+Ismaël Gomes Almada Guillemin: Processing and analysis of movies

 Zoë Evans: Processing and analysis of summaries data